-From 2021 onwards, Canadians wishing to travel to Denmark and other countries in the Schengen Area will need to apply for an ETIAS visa waiver for Denmark.
+From the end of 2022 onwards, Canadians wishing to travel to Denmark and other countries in the Schengen Area will need to apply for an ETIAS visa waiver for Denmark.
 The application process for the ETIAS for Canadian citizens will be quick and simple and the visa waiver should be available within around 20 minutes.

 Like many European countries, Denmark has seen a rise in terror activity in recent years.
 Such increased threats are the motivation behind the new ETIAS system, which seeks tighter control over who is entering the Schengen Area.
 It is also intended to speed up and simplify the process of entering a Schengen country.